-- Staff worked with healthcare professionals to ensure people's healthcare needs were met effectively and consistently.
-We saw the service worked closely with services such as people's GPs and specialists.
-Staff incorporated professional guidance into people's care plans. - The service supported people to live healthier lives with guidance around healthy eating and supporting them to access healthcare services.
-One person told us, "They ring for the GP to come and see me if I need it."
+• Staff worked with healthcare professionals and supported people to access healthcare services to ensure their needs were met effectively and consistently.
+We saw staff worked with services such as people's GPs and specialists and incorporated professional guidance into people's care plans.